gkirkpatrick/superschedules_IAC/README.md

 ## Usage

 1. Ensure [Terraform](https://developer.hashicorp.com/terraform/install) is installed locally.
+2. Ensure you have an SSH key configured with access to GitHub.
-2. Initialize and apply the configuration:
+3. Initialize and apply the configuration:

 ```sh
 terraform init